caitlynakimm/CSC210-A1/checklist.md

 _____ 1 pt: All required files included with submission (including basic readme info and completed checklist file)

-_____ 1 pt: README.md contains collaboration acknowledgment and your reflection on the assignment
+__YES___ 1 pt: README.md contains collaboration acknowledgment and your reflection on the assignment